Answers to Common Questions

 Access guidance, updates, and information on Title IA, the Migrant Education Program, 21st Century Community Learning Centers, Perkins Grant, ELECT, and more.

-School districts should use best judgment in exercising their authority to continue critical construction projects, and should not seek a formal exemption through DCED.
+School districts, which are independently elected political subdivisions (or “local political units” as described in the Governor’s guidance), should use best judgment in exercising their authority to continue critical construction projects.
 All school district construction decisions should appropriately balance public health and safety while ensuring the continued safety of critical infrastructure.
-School districts and the contractors must ensure continuance of and compliance with the social distancing and other mitigation measures to protect employees and the public, including virtual and telework operations (e.g. work from home) as the primary option when available, as have been or will be established by the Department of Health and the Centers for Disease Control and Prevention.
+School districts and contractors must ensure continuance of and compliance with social distancing and other mitigation measures to protect employees and the public, including virtual and telework operations (e.g., work from home) as the primary option when available, as have been or will be established by the Department of Health and the Centers for Disease Control and Prevention.
 In-person work is only to be performed on the most limited basis possible.

 Can current seniors graduate at the end of the 2019-20 school year?